 Snowflake is completely cloud-oriented and truly a SaaS (Software-as-a-Service) offering, that is used to load, transform, and report massive data volume.
 Snowflake uses AWS, Azure, or GCP to host its services and provides an intuitive user interface that allows customers to perform analytics.
 It uses SQL to query the data that runs on its virtual machines.

 With Snowflake, you can seamlessly run your data solution across multiple regions and Clouds for a consistent experience.
-Snowflake makes it possible by abstracting the complexity of underlying Cloud infrastructures.
+Snowflake makes this possible by abstracting the complexity of underlying cloud infrastructures.
+Check out the Best Snowflake BI and Reporting Tools in 2024.

 Key Features of Snowflake